wsjwong/gantt-chart-for-team-lead/README.md

 ---

-**Built with ❤️ for team leaders who want to simplify project management**
+**Built with ❤️ for team leaders who want simplified project management**